kyberdrb/Linux_tutorials/ARCH_INSTALLATION_GUIDE.md

     sudo pacman -S intel-media-driver

 Package `intel-media-driver` doesn't have its 32-bit `lib32-intel-media-driver` alternative.
+But it has some [issues with Firefox under Xorg](https://www.linuxquestions.org/questions/debian-26/intel-10th-gen-comet-lake-graphics-driver-issues-4175683860/#post6178511), unless you want to disable sandboxing for web media content, which might me a serious security issue.
+[1](https://wiki.archlinux.org/index.php/Firefox#Hardware_video_acceleration), [2](https://mastransky.wordpress.com/2020/06/03/firefox-on-fedora-finally-gets-va-api-on-wayland/)

-Maybe, in the future I will experiment with the alternative drivers like the older [`libva-intel-driver`](https://archlinux.org/packages/extra/x86_64/libva-intel-driver/)/[`lib32-libva-intel-driver`](https://archlinux.org/packages/multilib/x86_64/lib32-libva-intel-driver/) without VP8 and VP9 acceleration and relying only on MP4 format encoded with AVC/H264 codecs for hardware acceleration
+Maybe, in the future I will experiment with the alternative drivers like the older [`libva-intel-driver`](https://archlinux.org/packages/extra/x86_64/libva-intel-driver/)/[`lib32-libva-intel-driver`](https://archlinux.org/packages/multilib/x86_64/lib32-libva-intel-driver/) **without** VP8 and VP9 acceleration and relying only on MP4 format encoded with AVC/H264 codecs for hardware acceleration.
+Intel Skylake iGPUs are able to decode VP8 with hardwre, but not VP9. or
-or
-to extend hardware acceleration support for VP8 and VP9 codecs install [`libva-intel-driver-hybrid`](https://aur.archlinux.org/packages/libva-intel-driver-hybrid/) which installs as a dependency the [`intel-hybrid-codec-driver`](https://aur.archlinux.org/packages/intel-hybrid-codec-driver/) [referenced in the Arch Wiki](https://wiki.archlinux.org/index.php/Hardware_video_acceleration#Intel), but [in the comment section of `intel-hybrid-codec-driver` _randomgeek78_ recommend to use the `libva-intel-driver-hybrid`](https://aur.archlinux.org/packages/intel-hybrid-codec-driver/#comment-765336) package instead, as it also wraps up the `intel-hybrid-codec-driver` as a dependency.
+to extend hardware acceleration support to VP8 and VP9 codecs install [`libva-intel-driver-hybrid`](https://aur.archlinux.org/packages/libva-intel-driver-hybrid/) which installs as a dependency the [`intel-hybrid-codec-driver`](https://aur.archlinux.org/packages/intel-hybrid-codec-driver/) [referenced in the Arch Wiki](https://wiki.archlinux.org/index.php/Hardware_video_acceleration#Intel), but [in the comment section of `intel-hybrid-codec-driver` _randomgeek78_ recommend to use the `libva-intel-driver-hybrid`](https://aur.archlinux.org/packages/intel-hybrid-codec-driver/#comment-765336) package instead of directly using the `intel-hybrid-codec-driver`, as it also wraps up the `intel-hybrid-codec-driver` as a dependency.
-`libva-intel-driver-hybrid` conflicts with the vanilla `libva-intel-driver` Both of these packages doesn't have their 32-bit `lib32-libva-intel-driver-hybrid` / `lib32-intel-hybrid-codec-driver` alternative.
+`libva-intel-driver-hybrid` conflicts with the vanilla `libva-intel-driver`
+Both of these packages doesn't have their 32-bit `lib32-libva-intel-driver-hybrid` / `lib32-intel-hybrid-codec-driver` alternative.

 ---